 Watch Emilie's recent music video for the closing track of her album, Morphee.

 all photography by Max Adleman

-Thanks so much to Emilie for being the final guest on the podcast, I had such a great time.
+Thanks so much to Emilie for being such a wonderful guest.

 Please do get in touch with me if you have any feedback for the podcast, i'd love to know your thoughts.

 excuse the mess is gratefully supported by Arts Council England, PRS Foundation and the Noted Fellowship

 * Good scrolling if you are here, your reward is the knowledge of a 5% discount for etm listeners at Red Dog Music.
 Type in "excusethemess" at checkout for some money of your music gear wants and needs.